MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-5-implement-the-metadata-search-handler-for-the-echo-adapter.md

     nodeInbound.IsOperation = true;  //It is an operation, not category.
     ```

--   And then add the object to a collection of the <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNode>s, for example,
+-   And then add the object to a collection of the `Microsoft.ServiceModel.Channels.MetadataRetrievalNode`s, for example,

     ```
     resultList.Add(nodeInbound);